abap-ai/mcp/README.md

 ## Overview

-ABAP implementation of the [Model Context Protocol](https://modelcontextprotocol.io/introduction) based on version [2025-03-26](https://modelcontextprotocol.io/specification/2025-03-26). \
+ABAP implementation of the [Model Context Protocol](https://modelcontextprotocol.io/introduction) based on version [2025-06-18](https://modelcontextprotocol.io/specification/2025-06-18). \
 **Note** that this is only a server implementation as I currently see no realistic way to support SSE streaming which is mandatory for the client.

+Supported protocol versions: 2025-03-28, 2025-06-18

+Note that old protocol versions might be dropped after a while especially if they increaase maintenance effort.

 ## Documentation